 Read our full Chaowei DVB66 Digital HDTV Indoor/Outdoor Antenna review.

-The bright-blue HomeWorx antenna stands out, not only for the colorful design, but because it's also a respectable performer that sells for less than $10.
+The bright-blue HomeWorx antenna (model HW110AN) stands out, not only for the colorful design, but because it's also a respectable performer that sells for less than $10.
 Whether it's for a freshman dorm or your home living room, it's a sweet deal for basic cord cutting.
 It comes with a clip-on stand, allowing the 8.25 x 4.75-inch antenna to sit on a tabletop or, with the aid of an included suction cup, adhere to any window.

-We were able to view 19 different channels playing everything from McCloud to Miffy.
+When we tested it in our New York City testing environment, we were able to view 19 different channels playing everything from McCloud to Miffy.
 And since the HomeWorx antenna doesn't have an amplifier, there's no need to worry about finding a USB port or adapter.
 The only limitation: a very short 56-inch cable, which will limit your placement options for receiving signals.

 Small, flat, oblong-shaped antennas are the name of the game when it comes to inexpensive TV antennas, but they aren't all made the same.
 The Antop AT-108 Paper-Thin antenna shows that quality can vary widely, even in the under-$20 price range.
+The 9.37 x 5.43-inch design is made of flexible material and matte black finish make it easier to tuck away in an inconspicuous spot.

 This basic non-amplified HDTV antenna is rated for a 30-mile range, but it pulled in only 8 stations.
 That's likely not enough for folks who rely on broadcast channels for the bulk of their viewing, but it might be enough for someone who wants a backup option so they can check the news when the internet goes out.

 Read our full Antop AT-108 Paper Thin Indoor TV Antenna review.